 182. Transcultural Psychiatry.
 (1) F. Sp.
-Prerequisite: Consent of instructor.
+Prerequisite: Clerkship in psychiatry or equivalent psychiatry experience or training, and consent of instructor.
+Seminar 11⁄2 hours.

 A series of seminars discussing transcultural psychiatry from entering the alien community and epidemiology to folk healing.
 The relevance to American urban and ethnic issues is emphasized.
 Examples, problems, methodology, and possibilities for research are also presented.